...

 There are two main types of guardianship in Texas:

-1. Guardianship of the Person: This type of guardianship involves making decisions related to the ward’s personal well-being, including their living arrangements, medical care, education, and day-to-day activities.
-The guardian is responsible for ensuring the ward’s physical and emotional needs are met.
+1. Guardianship of the Person: This type of guardianship involves making decisions related to the ward’s personal well-being.
+Specifically, this includes their living arrangements, medical care, education, and day-to-day activities.
+Furthermore, the guardian takes responsibility for meeting the ward’s physical and emotional needs, ensuring a comprehensive approach to their care.

-2. Guardianship of the Estate: In this form of guardianship, the guardian is appointed to manage the ward’s financial affairs, including handling their income, paying bills, managing investments, and making financial decisions on their behalf.
+2. Guardianship of the Estate: In this form of guardianship, the guardian manages the ward’s financial affairs.
+This includes handling their income, paying bills, managing investments, and making financial decisions on their behalf.

 The process of establishing guardianship in Texas typically involves filing a guardianship application with the appropriate court, providing notice to interested parties, a court hearing, and the court’s determination based on the best interests of the ward.

-Guardianship is an important legal tool used to protect and care for individuals who are unable to make decisions for themselves, and it is subject to court oversight to ensure the guardian acts in the ward’s best interests.
+Guardianship serves as an important legal tool to protect and care for individuals who cannot make decisions for themselves.
+Consequently, courts oversee this process to ensure that the guardian acts in the ward’s best interests.

 Reasons For Guardianship In Texas

-Guardianship in Texas is established for various reasons when an individual, known as the ward, is unable to make informed decisions or manage their personal and financial affairs.
-The decision to seek guardianship is typically made in the best interests of the ward.
+Texas establishes guardianship for various reasons.
+This occurs when an individual, known as the ward, cannot make informed decisions or manage their personal and financial affairs.
+Typically, family members or concerned parties seek guardianship to serve the ward’s best interests.
 Here are common reasons for seeking guardianship in Texas:

 1. Minor Children: Guardianship may be established for minor children when their parents are unable to care for them.
 This can occur due to parental incapacity, incarceration, or other circumstances that prevent the parents from fulfilling their caregiving responsibilities.